Lavender Scare: Legacy

 Though the main vein of McCarthyism ended in the mid-1950s when the 1956 Cole v.
 Young ruling severely weakened the ability to fire people from the federal government for discriminatory reasons, the movement that was born from it, the Lavender Scare, lived on.
 One such way was that Executive Order 10450, which was not rescinded until 1995, continued to bar gays from entering the military.
 Another form of the Lavender Scare that persisted was the Florida Legislative Investigation Committee, also referred to as the FLIC and the Johns Committee.
 The FLIC was founded in 1956 and was not disbanded until 1964.
 The purpose of the committee was to operate within Florida continuing the work of the Lavender Scare by investigating and firing public school teachers who were gay.
 During its active years the FLIC was responsible for more than 200 firings of alleged gay teachers.
 The FLIC was disbanded following the release of the Purple Pamphlet due to public outrage over its explicit and pornographic nature.

+It has also been suggested that contemporary attitudes towards LGBT people in America have been shaped by the Lavender Scare.
+The 'Pervert Elimination Campaign' and the criminalisation of gay men existing in public spaces demonstrates how attitudes towards LGBT people during the Lavender Scare shifted towards intolerance in public spaces.
+Brandon Andrew Robinson has suggested that this criminalisation of LGBT people in public spaces has impacted how LGBT people now exist within America.
+Robinson has said that acceptance of LGBT people depends on their ability to assimilate as far as possible into American 'heteronormative institutions', in part due to the intolerant attitudes that developed towards LGBT people within public life during the years of the Lavender Scare.

 In January 2017, the State Department formally apologized following suggestion by Senator Ben Cardin.
 Cardin also noted that investigations by the state department into homosexuality of federal employees continued as late as the 1990s.